-Join us on Friday, February 2, 2018 at 2:00-3:00pm at the CNPS Conservation Conference, Los Angeles to share ideas about how to launch our new Botany Ambassador Program.
-Room TBA.
+Join us on Friday, February 2, 2018 at 2:00-3:00pm, Chicago Room LAX Marriott at the CNPS Conservation Conference, Los Angeles to find out more, share ideas, and get involved in our new Botany Ambassador Program.

 Botany Ambassador Program

-Botany ambassadors will develop and exchange teaching materials, and will visit local schools, botanic gardens, and outdoor education venues to give short lessons introducing K-12 students to botany and informing them of botanical careers.
-Ambassadors may also “translate” recent Madroño articles into summaries, stories, and news briefs for general audiences, to be posted on the Society’s website.
-In addition, graduate students will have the option to obtain experience as a reviewer for Madroño.
+Botany ambassadors will develop and exchange teaching materials, and will visit local schools, botanic gardens, museums, and outdoor education venues to give short lessons introducing K-12 students to botany and informing them of botanical careers.

 With this program, we aim to inspire student interest and awareness of botany as a career, and to facilitate the professional training of current botany students.
 Those interested in participating or supporting this program should contact Rachael L. Olliff Yang, our Membership Chair.